wushilin/rust-vpn/README.md

 - **IPv6 packet parsing**: Source and destination ports are extracted from IPv6 packets, including traversal of extension headers

 Note: Client currently binds to IPv4 only (`0.0.0.0:0`) but can connect to IPv6 servers.
 This may be enhanced in future versions to support dual-stack binding.

+# Benchmark
+Benchmarks welcome!

+It should perform much better than OpenVPN.
+In my opinion it works better than openvpn in these ways:

+- It is much simpler to setup
+- It is much faster than OpenVPN for failure detection.
+Within 5 seconds, reconnect will be done. your app probalby won't even realize
+- It is faster.
+I tried with China - Singapore with Alibaba cloud instance, reaching 200mb/s up/down using iPerf.
+- Super long distance is not as good, but still better than OpenVPN!
+- Multiple input support so the TUN read/write speed is no longer a bottleneck.
+You can use X streams.